 Stingray Cove at The Sedgwick County Zoo

 This Friday kicks off a big weekend at the Sedgwick County Zoo.
-Stingray Cove, is the newest interactive exhibit, that allows visitors to see, touch, and feed stingrays.
+The interactive exhibit, Stingray Cove, returns and allows visitors to see, touch, and feed stingrays.

 Stingray Cove Basics

 There is a charge to enter Stingray Cove.
-For a fee of $5 for non-members and $4 for zoo members, people can visit and touch the backs of stingrays.
-If you want to enhance the experience, feedings can be purchased for $2 which come with two pieces of shrimp and fish.
+For a fee of $5 for non-members and $4 for zoo members (children 2 and under are free), people can visit and touch the backs of stingrays.
+If you want to enhance the experience, feedings can be purchased for $2 which come with two pieces of shrimp/fish.

-Touching the stingrays was one of the most enjoyable parts of the exhibit.
-Upon entering, they asked all visitors to wash their hands and forearms.
-Then when walking over to the pool, you had to lay your hand flat and the stingrays would come swim under your hands.
-It was pretty slimy, but everyone loved it.
+Touching the stingrays is one of the most enjoyable parts of the exhibit.
+Upon entering, all visitors are asked to wash their hands and forearms.
+Then when walking over to the pool, you lay your hand flat and the stingrays come swim under your hands.
+It’s such a cool, weird feeling having them glide by you.

 Feeding the Stingrays

-This was a crazy, fun experience that everybody should try once.
-After paying the $2, you were given two little pieces of shrimp/fish.
-You placed the shrimp between your fingers as so.
+This is a crazy, fun experience that everybody should try once.
+After paying the $2, you are given two little pieces of shrimp/fish.
+You place the shrimp between your fingers as so.

-Then you placed your hand in the water and waited for a stingray to come over.
+Then you place your hand in the water and wait for a stingray to come over.

-The stingray then just rammed into your hand like a hammerhead shark, then all of a sudden, you could feel something sucking on your entire hand with a force that was hard to describe.
-It took me by surprise at first and felt so weird.
+The stingray then swims into your hand like a hammerhead shark, then all of a sudden, you feel something sucking on your entire hand with a force that is hard to describe.
+The first time I did it, it took me by surprise at first and felt so odd.
 Everyone laughed and felt a little startled the first time while feeding the stingray.
 Then, everyone did it a second time.

-I spoke to one employee who moved here from Denver to help with the opening, as Stingray Cove is a temporary exhibit which will be open from April to October.
-Don’t worry though, the exhibit will be here for at least five years, if not longer if it’s successful.
+Stingray Cove is a temporary exhibit which will be open until October.
+Don’t worry though, the exhibit will be here for at least four more years, if not longer if it’s successful.

-We probably learned more about stingrays that particular day than we ever have.
+You will probably learn more about stingrays on your visit than any other day in your life.
 Something to note, the habitat at the zoo mimicked the stingrays natural habitat.

-Overall, Stingray Cove was certainly one of the coolest additions to the Sedgwick County Zoo.
-It should make for an even more enjoyable summer with everything that has happened in the past couple of years.
-Seriously, who doesn’t think we have one of the best zoos?
+Overall, Stingray Cove is certainly one of the coolest additions to the Sedgwick County Zoo.
+Just another bonus for one of the best zoos.

-Here’s a video look at the new interactive exhibit.
+Here’s a video look at the new interactive exhibit from last year.

 @wichitabyeb Have you ever fed a stingray before?
 We finally got the chance to try at our local zoo! #fyp #zoo #Wichita #stingrays #animals ♬ As It Was – Harry Styles